 You will begin putting weight on your knee immediately after surgery.
 You may need a walker, cane, or crutches for the first several days or weeks until you become comfortable enough to walk without assistance.

 A physical therapist will give you exercises to help maintain your range of motion and restore your strength.
 You will continue to see your orthopedic surgeon for follow-up visits in his or her clinic at regular intervals.

 You will most likely resume your regular activities of daily living by 6 weeks after surgery.

 Last reviewed: June 2010

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
-Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon
+Anyone seeking specific orthopedic advice or assistance should consult his or her orthopedic surgeon